Cooking Recipe Converter

 Whilst every effort has been made in building this cooking recipe converter, we are not to be held liable for any special, incidental, indirect or consequential damages or monetary losses of any kind arising out of or in connection with the use of the converter tools and information derived from the web site.
 This cooking recipe converter is here purely as a service to you, please use it at your own risk.
 Do not use calculations for anything where loss of life, money, property, etc could result from inaccurate conversions.

 Please see the full disclaimer for more information.

 If you are converting between units of volume and weight, you should consider reading how to convert from volume to weight beforehand.
 This type of conversion requires a substance density figure.

-A common question received in my email inbox is with regards to how many grams of sugar there are in a teaspoon.
-Our in-depth article explains all.
-We also answer the question how many tablespoons are in a cup? in our Q&A forum.
+A common question received in my email inbox is with regards to how many tablespoons are in a cup?.
+Our Q&A forum explains all.

 Converting between cups, quarts and grams

 Substance densities currently available for the cooking ingredient converter: